quartzbio/quartzbio.edp/examples/secure_shiny_app/README.md

 # Example: Secure Shiny App

-In this example we create a simple Shiny app wrapped by SolveBio's "protected server".
+In this example we create a simple Shiny app wrapped by QuartzBio EDP's "protected server".
-This requires users to authorize the app (with their SolveBio account) before interacting with it.
+This requires users to authorize the app (with their QuartzBio EDP account) before interacting with it.

 ## Install Dependencies